How to Transfer Personal Assets to an LLC? (In 9 Easy Steps)

 You will also need to list the names and addresses of all of the members of the LLC.

-You can also opt to use a professional LLC formation service to ensure you comply with all requirements during this process.
+You can also use a professional LLC formation service to make sure you meet all requirements during this process.

 2. Draft An Operating Agreement For Your New LLC